Frequently Asked Questions

 There is no fee for counselling services at UFV.
 There are modest fees for career assessment tools and some workshops.

 What if I can’t make it to my appointment?

 If you are going to be late or can’t make it to your appointment, please let us know.
 We appreciate 24 hours notice so that the time can be made available for another student.

-I’m an instructor at UFV.
-What can I do to help a student in crisis?
+As a UFV instructor, what can I do to help a student in crisis?